 Pursuant to Ark.
-Code Ann. § 9-27-363(a)(3), (j),
+Code Ann. § 9-27-306(a)(1)(B)(i)(a),

-(a) The General Assembly finds that:
+A juvenile who has been adjudicated dependent or dependent-neglected before eighteen (18) years of age may request the court to continue jurisdiction over the juvenile until twenty-one (21) years of age so long as the juvenile is:

+- (1) Completing secondary education or a program leading to an equivalent credential; - (2) Enrolled in an institution providing postsecondary or vocational education; - (3) Participating in a program or activity designed to promote or remove barriers to employment; - (4) Employed for at least eighty (80) hours per month; or - (5) Incapable of completing school or work requirements due to a documented medical condition. - Pursuant to Ark.
+Code Ann. § 9-27-363(a)(3), (j), - (a) The General Assembly finds that:
-(3) The Department of Human Services shall:

-(A) Include the juvenile in the process of developing a plan to transition the child into adulthood;

-(B) Empower the juvenile with information about all of the options and services available;

-(C) Provide the juvenile with the opportunity to participate in services tailored to his or her individual needs and designed to enhance his or her ability to receive the skills necessary to enter adulthood;

-(D) Assist the juvenile in developing and maintaining healthy relationships with nurturing adults who can be a resource and positive guiding influences in his or her life after he or she leaves foster care; and

-(E) Provide the juvenile with basic information and documentation regarding his or her biological family and personal history.

-(j) A circuit court shall continue jurisdiction over a juvenile who has reached eighteen (18) years of age to ensure compliance with § 9-28-114.

-Pursuant to Ark.
+- (3) The Department of Human Services shall: - (A) Include the juvenile in the process of developing a plan to transition the child into adulthood; - (B) Empower the juvenile with information about all of the options and services available; - (C) Provide the juvenile with the opportunity to participate in services tailored to his or her individual needs and designed to enhance his or her ability to receive the skills necessary to enter adulthood; - (D) Assist the juvenile in developing and maintaining healthy relationships with nurturing adults who can be a resource and positive guiding influences in his or her life after he or she leaves foster care; and - (E) Provide the juvenile with basic information and documentation regarding his or her biological family and personal history. - (j) A circuit court shall continue jurisdiction over a juvenile who has reached eighteen (18) years of age to ensure compliance with § 9-28-114. - Pursuant to Ark.
 Code Ann. § 9-28-114(a)(3)(F),